 Each volume can be used as a single filesystem or as a raw partition.
-Volume information used by the system during system startup is stored in logical volume labels in the volume header of each disk used by the volume (see "Volume Headers" in Chapter 1).
-At system startup, volumes will not come online if any of their subvolumes cannot be brought online.
+Volume information used by the system during system startup is stored in logical volume labels in the volume header of each disk used by the volume (see the section "Volume Headers" in Chapter 1).
+At system startup, volumes won't come up if any of their subvolumes cannot be brought online.
 You can create volumes, delete them, and move them to another system.